-But when we have actually worked on ourselves and really contemplated and meditated and we start to feel this bodhichitta sincerely as, “This is my aim.
+When we have actually worked on ourselves and really contemplated and meditated, and we start to feel this bodhichitta sincerely as in, “This is my aim.
 This is my goal.
-I set my heart on this, focus on this goal of enlightenment,” bodhichitta, “I’m going to achieve it” – when we can do that, then it’s very helpful to have some sort of a ritual or a ceremony with which we make that quite formal.
-Because then we take this whole state of mind and orientation in life more seriously.
+I set my heart on this, focusing on this goal of enlightenment; bodhichitta: I’m going to achieve it.”
+When we can do that, then it’s very helpful to have some sort of a ritual or a ceremony with which we make that quite formal.
+Because then, we take this whole state of mind and orientation in life more seriously.

-Atisha now first speaks about the ritual for confirming our aspiring state of bodhichitta, and specifically the pledged aspiring state that, “I’m never going to turn back.”
+Atisha now first speaks about the ritual for confirming our aspiring state of bodhichitta, and specifically, the pledged aspiring state that, “I’m never going to turn back.”

 (7) Before paintings, statues, and so on of fully enlightened Buddhas, as well as stupas and hallowed (Dharma texts), offer flowers, incense, and whatever material things you may have.

-Then we sit down and then Atisha says:
+Then, we sit down, and Atisha says:

 (8) Also with the seven-limb offering mentioned in (The Prayer of) Excellent Conduct, with the mind never to turn back until the ultimate (realization) of your Buddha-essence,